xavier150/BPL/README.md

 # BleuRaven Python Library
-This is my personal Python Library for Blender use.
-(The wiki is not finished.)
+BPL (BleuRaven Python Script) is my personal Python Library.
-BPS -> BleuRaven Python Script

 You free to use it, you can also credit me or support my works.

 Discord: